Homepage > Journal > The integration of Stripe payments in Django

 Stripe, available in Poland since 2019, offers Polish customers payment processing and a range of functionalities that automate, speed up, and simplify accounting and billing.

-With Stripe, it is also possible to make payments on mobile devices and through POS (Point of Sale) systems.
+With Stripe, making payments on mobile devices and through POS (Point of Sale) systems is also possible.

 What also sets Stripe apart from competitors is that it offers special security features and takes great care to ensure the safety of transactions, which are much more vulnerable to cyberattacks on a global scale than on a national scale.